-Ataxia with vitamin E deficiency (AVED) is an inherited disorder where individuals are unable to properly retain and use dietary vitamin E. This can cause damage to the body’s cells, especially nerve cells in the brain and spinal cord.
+AVED is an inherited disorder where individuals are unable to properly retain and use dietary vitamin E. This can cause damage to the body’s cells, especially nerve cells in the brain and spinal cord.
 Individuals typically begin to exhibit symptoms between the ages of 5 to 15.
 Signs and symptoms can include neurological problems such as difficulty coordinating movements (ataxia) and speech, loss of reflexes in the legs, and a loss of sensation in the extremities.
 Affected individuals may also develop retinitis pigmentosa, an eye disorder that causes vision loss.
 Most individuals with AVED begin to experience symptoms before adulthood and if untreated, may require use of a wheelchair by adulthood.

 Prognosis is considered favorable as long as individuals start treatment prior to signs and symptoms.
 This can prevent or improve symptoms.
 If untreated, individuals become wheelchair-dependent between 11 to 50 years old.

 Treatment for AVED consists of vitamin E supplementation in high doses.
 This can prevent or improve many of the symptoms associated with AVED.

 Talk to a Genetic Counselor